 Rule 20.6 states the information that marketing communications for homework schemes should contain, including a clear description of the work, likely earnings, a statement about fees and charges and any other conditions that might influence a consumer’s decision to apply.
 Although it need not be in the initial ad, all that information must be available, without charge, before participants commit to the scheme.

 Marketing communications for homework schemes must not make a forecast of earnings if the scheme is new.
 Established marketers may state the likely level of earnings only if it can be supported with evidence of the experience of existing homeworkers.
-In 2014 the ASA upheld a complaint about an ad that claimed “Earn up to £25 a day…from home By completing our online offers in your spare time”.
-It considered that the advertiser's method of calculating daily earnings (dividing total payment by the amount of time it was assumed to take to complete the offers and pro-rating this into a daily total) was insufficient grounds on which to base daily earnings claims (Submission Technology Ltd, 22 October 2014).
-For further guidance on this topic see Earnings claims.
+In 2014, the ASA upheld a complaint about an ad that claimed “Earn up to £25 a day…from home By completing our online offers in your spare time”.
+It considered that the advertiser's method of calculating daily earnings (dividing total payment by the amount of time expected to complete the offers, and pro-rating this into a daily total) was insufficient grounds on which to base daily earnings claims (Submission Technology Ltd, 22 October 2014).